GoodnessJames/alx-low_level_programming/README.md

 # ALX Low Level Programming
-This repository covers everything on low level programming in C. The following are the learning objectives of this repository:
+This repository covers everything on low level programming in C. The following are the general learning objectives of this repository:
 - Why C programming is awesome
 - Who invented C
 - Who are Dennis Ritchie, Brian Kernighan and Linus Torvalds